Tony Gaffney: Professional career

 Gaffney trained at the IMG Basketball Academy for the 2009 NBA Draft.
 After going undrafted, Gaffney joined the 2009 Los Angeles Lakers Las Vegas Summer League team.
 Thanks to his strong play in Las Vegas, Gaffney was invited to the 2009–10 Lakers training camp.
 He was the final player waived (on October 25, 2009) to reach the opening day roster.

 Gaffney then played for the Hapoel Gilboa Galil Elyon club in Israel, but, after injuring his foot, returned to the United States for treatment.

 On April 13, 2010, Gaffney signed a contract with the Boston Celtics for the rest of the regular season and playoffs, and a non-guaranteed contract for the 2010–11 season.
 Gaffney was waived on October 1, 2010.
+Gaffney never appeared in a game for the Celtics.

 In October 2010, he signed with Türk Telekom B.K. in Turkey, but left the team two months later.

 On January 5, 2011, Gaffney was signed by the Utah Flash of the NBA Development League.
 Flash officials said they expected him to contribute right away, and, though signing at the All-star break, he produced 11.5 points, 7 rebounds and 2 blocks per game in being named NBDL All-Defensive First Team and honorable mention All-League.

 In July 2011 Gaffney was signed by Telekom Baskets Bonn, BBL Germany, playing in the league's All Star game at the midway point of the Baskets' season, then ending the regular season as the only player in the top ten in the league both in blocks (first) and steals (5th), averaging 13 points and 6 rebounds.
 Gaffney was named All League by the website Eurobasket.com and to the First Team All League Defensive Team as well.

 In July 2012 he was signed by Spanish side Joventut Badalona, a team he left on March 14 when, after a long period of no resolution, the team defaulted on his contract due to financial issues.
 At the end of the season, Gaffney was in the top 7 in the ACB league in rebounding (5.91), efficiency (15.3), and in the top 4 in both blocked shots and steals while averaging 11.5 ppg, the only player in the league in the top 10 in each category.
 Gaffney was named in the weekly Top 6 four times and MVP once.

 In September 2013, Gaffney signed with the Memphis Grizzlies.
 However, he was waived on October 26, the final player to be waived before the regular season.